steelbrain/package-deps/README.md

 }
 ```

-While the package name argument of the `install()` function is optional it is recommended to pass it explicitly since otherwise the lookup of the package name inflicts an overhead of roughly a dozen milliseconds.
+While the package name argument of the `install()` function is optional it is recommended to pass it explicitly since otherwise the lookup of the package name inflicts an overhead of roughly a few milliseconds.

 #### API